RaduStefanLungu/project_website_M77_Barbershop_New/m77BarbershopNew/README.md

     - Admin(owner) can do :
         - create/delete new accounts for each employee -> creating/deleting profiles as well
             TODO :
-                - create actual account in firebase.auth
+                - create actual account in firebase.auth                    DONE
         - list all appointments by barber
             TODO : this
         - remove any appointment from each list